 This course includes a regional approach to the musculoskeletal examination, evaluation, diagnosis, and prognosis of the spine.
 Students utilize examination findings to establish a differential diagnosis that informs intervention.
 Throughout the course an emphasis is placed upon the process of clinical decision making for the client with an orthopedic dysfunction, disease, or injury and students review selected musculoskeletal diagnoses.
 The intervention component includes the theory and practical application of therapeutic exercise and manual interventions.
 The principles of range of motion, proprioceptive neuromuscular facilitation, mobilization, stretching, and progressive resistance activities are included, in addition to a review of adjunctive interventions.
 Rationale and methods for intervention planning are emphasized as they relate to the solution of client problems.
+4 semester hours

+PT 737 ORGAN SYSTEMS

-4 semester hours pharmacologic management, as well as prognosis and potential for recovery for selected conditions.
+This course focuses on the normal and abnormal physiology of various organ systems related to the practice of physical therapy.
+A review of selected health conditions address the incidence/prevalence, etiology, clinical signs and symptoms, differential diagnosis, diagnostic imaging procedures, medical/surgical/pharmacologic management, as well as prognosis and potential for recovery for selected conditions.
 This course builds a foundation for medical screening by the physical therapist.
 2 semester hours

-PT 737 VISCERAL SYSTEMS

-This course focuses on the normal and abnormal physiology of various organ systems related to the practice of physical therapy.
-A review of selected health conditions address the incidence/ prevalence, etiology, clinical signs and symptoms, differential diagnosis, diagnostic imaging procedures, medical/surgical/